 6.Send each child back to their seat to create their own graph.

-Ask that they draw a picture and write the name of an animal that fits into each
+Ask that they draw a picture and write the name of an animal that fits into each class.

 Check collected graphs and see which animals have been placed in each class.